 S corporations and partnerships have a similar tax structure in the sense that there is no double taxation like there is with C corporations.
 When you sell assets through an S corporation or partnership, the individual owners or shareholders are each responsible for paying the taxes on their personal income tax returns.
 The upside is they don’t have to pay another set of taxes on the commercial income tax return of the company.
 This makes S corporations perfect for business owners who want to sell shares of their company while still maintaining a single tax rate for the profits.
 Also, C corporations are not allowed to change their corporate status to an S corporation just to avoid their double taxation.
 The IRS requires C corporations to change their status a long time before the sale of any assets takes place.
 This is their way of deterring owners from committing tax evasion.

 When a small business owner sells stock in their company, they are really selling the entity of the company to the buyer.
 Remember that selling a stock is like selling a portion of the ownership to your company.
 The more stock that is purchased, the bigger percentage of the company that your buyer owns.
 Of course, the buyer will assume a percentage of the debts and liabilities that are attached to their ownership of the company as well.
-That is why buyers would rather purchase the assets of a company because there is less liability and more value.
+That is why buyers would rather purchase the assets of a company because there are less liability and more value.
 Sellers, on the other hand, prefer to sell the stock of their company because they will get taxed at a much lower rate than they would if they sold their capital assets.
 Buyers might not always like this idea, so sellers will typically lower their purchase price in order to make the offer more appealing to the buyer.

 Anytime the seller makes a profit on the sale of their stock, they have to pay a capital gains tax on that just like the sale of their capital assets.
 The difference is that stocks are usually held for a lot longer than capital assets, which means the seller will get a more generous tax break for selling stock that they’ve held for longer than one year.
 Also, the seller must consider which entity is actually selling the stock.
 If the company is the entity that sells the stock, then double taxation will apply.
 That is why individual shareholders may decide to sell their own stock to a buyer instead.
 This will enable the individual seller to only pay capital gains tax on their personal income tax return.